wry1998/smart-alpha/README.md

 ---

 ## Original Paper

 <a id="boucher2021"></a>
 **Boucher, C., Jasinski, A., Kouontchou, P., & Tokpavi, S. (2021).**
 Smart Alpha: active management with unstable and latent factors.
-*Quantitative Finance, 21(6), 893–909.*
+*Quantitative Finance*, 21(6), 893–909.

 <a id="zou-2006"></a>
 **Zou, H., Hastie, T., & Tibshirani, R. (2006).**